Trends in Motion Prediction Toward Deployable and Generalizable Autonomy: A Revisit and Perspectives: Abstract

 \section{Abstract}

-Motion prediction, the anticipation of future states of agents or the future evolution of a scene, is rooted in human cognition to bridge perception and decision-making, enabling us to anticipate, adapt, and act within an ever-changing world.
-It lies at the heart of enabling intelligent autonomous systems, such as robotics and self-driving cars, to safely operate in dynamic and human-robot-mixed environments, informing broader time-series challenges.
-Driven by evolving methodologies, representations, and datasets, this field has achieved transformative progress, as reflected in the rapidly-updated performance on benchmarks.

-However, when state-of-the-art methods are deployed in real-world applications, they often struggle to generalize to open-world settings and fall short of deployment standards.
-This highlights the need to revisit existing problem formulations and benchmarks, which—while originally designed to facilitate rapid progress—are often overly idealized or ill-posed, and fail to capture the complexity and practical demands of real-world environments.
+Motion prediction, recently popularized under the term world models, refers to anticipating the future states of agents or the future evolution of a scene, which is rooted in human cognition to bridge perception and decision-making, enabling us to anticipate, adapt, and act within an ever-changing world.
+It lies at the core of intelligent autonomous systems, such as robotics and self-driving cars, to safely operate in dynamic and human-robot-mixed environments, and also informs broader time-series challenges.
+With advances in methods, representations, and datasets, the field has seen rapid progress, reflected in rapidly updated benchmark performance.
+However, when state-of-the-art methods are deployed in the real world, they are often found to struggle to generalize to open-world settings and fall short of deployment standards.
+This reveals a gap between reality and benchmarks, which are often idealized or ill-posed, and fail to capture real-world complexity.